JEONTAEMIN2007/Esp32-WiFi-Hacking/README.md

 /delete <- Delete the entered information.

+All legal issues are not with the developer, and the person responsible for exploiting the code is with the code downloader

+WARNING: The developer is making an error and is a wife who is likely to lose her data.
+The risk of using it is your responsibility and the responsibility of the end user.
+There is a "99%" but a "1%" is terrible!

 I made it with reference. : https://github.com/Alpha-1729/ESP_WiFi_Captive_Portal Loved the code for esp8266, so I made it for esp32.
 Not the same code.
 Made it easier to write.
 Understand what the code says.